Applying Skolem Sequences to Gracefully Label New Families of Triangular Windmills: Abstract

 \section{Abstract}

 A function $f$ is a \textit{graceful labelling} of a graph $G=(V,E)$ with $m$ edges if $f$ is an injection $f:V\mapsto \{0,1,2,\dots,m\}$ such that each edge $uv \in E$ is assigned the label $|f(u)-f(v)|$, and no two edge labels are the same.
 If a graph G has a graceful labelling, we say that $G$ itself is graceful.

-In this paper, we proved Rosa's conjecture for a new family of triangular cacti: Dutch windmills of any order with three pendant triangles.
+In this paper, we prove any Dutch windmill with three pendant triangles is (near) graceful, which settles Rosa’s conjecture for a new family of triangular cacti.

 {\bf Keywords:} Graceful Labellings; Skolem-type sequences.